DavenWaay/DavenWaay/README.md

-# Hi, I'm Daven H. Waay 👋
+# Hi, I'm Daven H. Waay!

 I’m a **BSIT student** with a strong interest in building **practical, real-world systems and applications**.
 I’m adaptable, quick to learn, and driven to contribute effectively in **team-based projects**.